wende/elchemy/README.md

 > Write Elixir code using Elm-inspired syntax (elm-make compatible)

 ## What is it?
-Elmchemy is a project with one idea in mind: Seamless acommodation of Elm-like language on Erlang VM.
+Elmchemy (name subject to change) is a project with one idea in mind: Seamless acommodation of Elm-like language on Erlang VM.

 ### Elmchemy is a community project and is in no way related to the core team of Elm language